Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-KS-ES.md

 artifact: "ThunderingFury"
 affiliation: "Arataki Gang"
 weapon: "JadeCutter"
+type: "Sword"
+content: She is the sidekick of Arataki Itto and Deputy Leader of the Arataki Gang.
+tags: ["2.7", "character", "inazuma"]

 ---

-She is the sidekick of Arataki Itto and Deputy Leader of the Arataki Gang.